-- 4.25 A number of assumptions are made regarding the required level of Council reserves.
+- 5.25 A number of assumptions are made regarding the required level of Council reserves.
 The Government has previously criticised the level of reserves held by councils as being too high.
-However, the professional consensus is that reserves are more necessary in times of greater risk and uncertainty. - 4.26 The level of financial risk being faced by the Council continues to increase.
+However, the professional consensus is that reserves are more necessary in times of greater risk and uncertainty. - 5.26 The level of financial risk being faced by the Council continues to increase.
 Reserves provide a way for the Council to ensure that any unforeseen financial impacts can be absorbed without immediately impacting on frontline service delivery.
-Currently, potential impacts may arise from a number of sources (see Section 5 for more details), including:- - The further significant loss of Government funding. - Significant changes to local government responsibilities and the unknown impact of these (e.g. Care Act, Universal Credit, further responsibilities associated with full devolution of business rates). - Other cost pressures or national policy changes e.g. the impact of an ageing population and pressures within the local health economy. - Delays in securing further, significant, ongoing savings targets. - Volatility of the Business Rates base. - Potential legal judgements and the confirmation of obligations that led the Council to recognise contingent liabilities in the Statement of Accounts. - 4.27 These and other factors must be borne in mind when estimating the required level of reserves and the anticipated profile of use. - 4.28 Reserves can also be held for specific purposes such as the delivery of Council plans and priorities, to smooth out volatile movements in expenditure (e.g. levies, winter maintenance) and investment in the Council's fixed assets (e.g. highway network, property portfolio).
+Currently, potential impacts may arise from a number of sources (see Section 5 for more details), including: - The further significant loss of Government funding. - Significant changes to local government responsibilities and the unknown impact of these (e.g. Care Act, Universal Credit, further responsibilities associated with full devolution of business rates). - Other cost pressures or national policy changes e.g. the impact of an ageing population and pressures within the local health economy. - Delays in securing further, significant, ongoing savings targets. - Volatility of the Business Rates base. - Potential legal judgements and the confirmation of obligations that led the Council to recognise contingent liabilities in the Statement of Accounts.

+5.27 These and other factors must be borne in mind when estimating the required level of reserves and the anticipated profile of use.